-Gross Rental Value (GRV) is the fair rental value of your property as determined by the Valuer General's Office and is an estimate of how much you could expect to receive if you were to rent your property.
+Gross Rental Value (GRV) is the fair rental value of your property as determined by the State Government (Landgate) Valuer-General and is an estimate of how much you could expect to receive if you were to rent your property.

-Properties used for non-rural purposes e.g. urban residential, commercial etc are valued using the GRV method above.
+Properties used for non-rural purposes e.g. urban residential, commercial etc. are valued using the GRV method.

 Unimproved Value (UV) is the fair market value of your property as determined by the Valuer General’s Office and does not take into account any improvements on the land such as dwellings or outbuildings.
 Land used for rural purposes is valued using the UV method.